hsf-training/hsf-training-ssh-webpage/ssh-tutorial/08-tips.md

     resources like login nodes.
 * `tmux detach` Detaches the current tmux session, so that you return your original terminal session, but the tmux session keeps running in the background.
-    This happens automatically when you loose your connection or your terminal is closed.
+    This happens automatically when you lose your connection or your terminal is closed.
 * `tmux attach`.
 Short form: `tmux a`.
     Attaches a running but detached tmux session.
 When you log into a cluster